bella-jy/mmEMP/README.md

   ```
   python ghost_eliminate.py
   ```
-  After running, the enhanced three-dimensional coordinates of the radar point cloud will be obtained, and saved in a specified folder in TXT format.
+  After running, the enhanced three-dimensional coordinates of the radar point cloud will be obtained, and saved in a specified folder in .txt format.
 ## Citation
 If you find our work useful in your research, please consider citing:
   ```